KhanjanMarthak/Snowdenbackend/README.md

 # Snowden - Sarathi

-## Implemented Consumer Authentication for Rails API.
+## Implemented Consumer AND Vendor Authentication for Rails API.

 backend technology used: Ruby on Rails